krishna-l/Kinematic-Analysis-of-Hyper-Redundant-Robotic-Manipulator/README.md

 1) 3D rotational Matrix Generator.
 2) Homogenous Matrix Generator.
-3)Jacobian Matrix Generator.
+3) Jacobian Matrix Generator.
-4)Inverse Kinematics for hyper-redundant robotic manipulator.
+4) Inverse Kinematics for hyper-redundant robotic manipulator.

 All the codes are in Python 2.7